 Begin by dolling out a few dollops of paint to each child.
 Because we had been studying all things winter in preschool, my students chose blue and white paint.
 I invited the students to begin painting, allowing them to mix the white and blue paint as they wanted on their paper.

 This student made “swirls of snowflakes” like we had read about in a few books.
 I just love the selection of wintry children’s books available.
-We read so many and they extended our play and learning so much!
+We read so many and they extended our play and learning by miles!
 In fact, here are the books we read to support our learning of snow.

 Before the paint has a chance to dry completely, squirt on some white liquid school glue.
 Squeezing on the glue while the paint is still wet will cause it to react a bit with the paint as it dries, changing the blue paint under the glue to a purple hue.